Minuscule 7: Text

 It belongs to the textual Family 1424.

 History

-The manuscript was examined by Wettstein and Scholz.
+The manuscript was examined by biblical scholars Johann Jakob Wettstein and Johann M. A. Scholz.
 Scholz examined only Mark 1-6 and John 3-8.
-According to F. H. A. Scrivener it seems to be Stephens' ς'.
+According to biblical scholar Frederick H. A. Scrivener, it seems to be Stephens' ς'.

 It was examined and described by Paulin Martin.
 C. R. Gregory saw the manuscript in 1885.

 Wettstein gave the number 7 to it.

 The codex is currently located at the Bibliothèque nationale de France (Gr.
 71) in Paris.